Smogogole/GMathWiki/1.Mathematics wiki/Dimension of a vector space.md

 > [!quote] Notion: Dimension of a vector space
 > Given a vector space $V$ and a basis of that space $S$, we define: $$\dim V := \text{Card}(S)$$

 In order for this to be a meaningful definition we must have that the dimension of $V$ is consistent regardless of the basis.
-This can easily be proven by considering [[Sets of linearly independent vectors have smaller cardinality than a basis|this]] property for two bases of size $n$ and size $k$ respectively.
+This can easily be proven by considering [[Steinitz lemma|this]] property for two bases of size $n$ and size $k$ respectively.
 Proving us that $k=n$.

 Here are some basic properties that follow from this definition: